wind-python/windpowerlib/README.rst

 ~~~~~~~~~~~~~~~~~

 The windpowerlib provides `wind turbine data <https://github.com/wind-python/windpowerlib/tree/master/windpowerlib/oedb>`_
 (power curves, hub heights, etc.) for a large set of wind turbines.
-See `Initialize wind turbine` in :ref:`examples_section_label` on how
+See `Initialize wind turbine` in `Examples section <http://windpowerlib.readthedocs.io/en/stable/examples.html>`_ on how
 to use this data in your simulations.

 The dataset is hosted and maintained on the `OpenEnergy database <https://openenergy-platform.org/dataedit/>`_ (oedb).